Jaw Bone Loss and Deterioration

 Dental plaque is the primary cause of gingivitis.
 Plaque is a sticky colorless film that adheres to your teeth at and below the gum line.
 When daily teeth brushing and flossing is neglected, the plaque can harden and cause your gums to become inflamed, red, swollen, and bleed easily.

 Periodontitis is affected by bacteria that adheres to the tooth’s surface, along with an overly aggressive immune response to these bacteria.
-If gingivitis progresses into periodontitis, the supporting gum tissue and bone that hold teeth in place deteriorates.
-The progressive loss of this bone can lead to the loosening and loss of teeth.
+If left untreated, gingivitis can progress to periodontitis.
+In periodontitis, the inflammation spreads below the gum line and affects the tissues and bone that support the teeth.
+The body’s immune response against the bacterial infection can lead to the breakdown of the gum tissue, the formation of pockets between the gums and teeth, and ultimately, bone loss in teeth.

 Wearing anchored dentures may increase the rate at which the bone deteriorates.
 This type of denture is placed on top of the gum line, but does not provide any direct stimulation to the underlying alveolar bone.
 With time, the bone deteriorates due to lack of stimulation and causes loosening of the dentures and problems eating and speaking.
 If your dentures begin to loosen, they might require refitting.